"Prevention is the best method to reduce tick encounters"

 Fact: Ticks are actually a species of parasite called arachnids that belong to the same family as mites.

-Since signs of tick-borne disease are difficult to recognize in both pets and people, simple preventive measures and understanding as much as possible about these creepy crawlers are the best ways to keep everyone safe.
+Since signs of tick-borne disease are difficult to recognize in pets and people, simple preventive measures and understanding as much as possible about these creepy crawlers is the simplest way to keep everyone safe.

 Here are answers to commonly asked questions about ticks and Lyme disease.
 For more information, follow up with your veterinarian.